Connect with others who understand.

 Cardiovascular Disease

-The connection between psoriasis and cardiovascular disease is rooted in inflammation.
-Researchers believe that chronic inflammation in moderate to severe psoriasis may impact the heart and blood vessels.
-This can increase the risk of cardiovascular disease and raise the risk of a life-threatening heart attack or stroke.
+The connection between psoriasis and cardiovascular disease is linked to inflammation.
+Researchers believe long-term inflammation in moderate to severe psoriasis may affect the heart and blood vessels.
+This can increase the risk of cardiovascular disease.
+It may also raise the risk of a life-threatening heart attack or stroke.

 • Obesity